MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/android.md

 To learn how to get started with Push, read the documentation of [App Center Push](~/sdk/push/android.md).

+## 5. Backup rules (Android only)

-## 5. If you use auto-backup to avoid getting incorrect information about devices, follow the next steps:
+If you use auto-backup to avoid getting incorrect information about devices, follow the next steps:

 > [!NOTE]
 > Apps that target Android 6.0 (API level 23) or higher have Auto Backup automatically enabled.